2010 Pics n Slips

 Make bracket to hold 2nd FAST box, blast & pwdrct it working on it

-Blast & powder coat driveshaft
+Blast & powder coat driveshaft done

 Re-install front suspension done